mesosphere/dcos-docs-site/pages/mesosphere/dcos/1.13/installing/production/upgrading/index.md

         [enterprise type="inline" size="small" /]

     1. Verify that `/opt/mesosphere/bin/mesos-master --version` indicates that the upgraded master is running the version of Mesos specified in the [release notes](/mesosphere/dcos/1.13/release-notes/), for example `1.5.1`.
 	1. Verify that the number of under-replicated ranges has dropped to zero as the IAM database is replicated to the new master.
-This can be done by running the following command and confirming that the last column on the right shows only zeros. [enterprise type="inline" size="small" /]
+This can be done by running the following command and confirming that the last column on the right shows only zeros.
 	    ```bash
         sudo /opt/mesosphere/bin/cockroach node status --ranges --certs-dir=/run/dcos/pki/cockroach --host=$(/opt/mesosphere/bin/detect_ip)
         +----+---------------------+--------+---------------------+---------------------+------------------+-----------------------+--------+--------------------+------------------------+